Ecosystem Radar

 By demystifying complex tools like robo-advisors and peer-to-peer lending, the article empowers readers to think more strategically about their finances.
 It also signals a cultural shift toward tech-savvy, self-directed investing — a trend that could reshape Bulgaria’s financial landscape over the coming decade.

-Read full the coverage on Капитал (Capital)(bg)
+Read the full coverage on Капитал (Capital)(bg)

 About Капитал (Capital)